KevinRouille/covid-19-pyspark-plotly/README.md

 ## About

 This project is about the visualization of datasets related to the COVID-19 pandemic using PySpark and Plotly.
+It was created in Google Colaboratory and completed in December 2020.

 ### Objective